victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-first-time-setup.md

 ## Permissions

 A minimum set of permissions are needed for the app to use the Sinch SDK.
 These are specified in the `AndroidManifest.xml` file.
-If the calling functionality will be used, all five permissions listed here are needed.
-However, if the calling functionality isn’t used, the last three (RECORD_AUDIO, MODIFY_AUDIO_SETTINGS and READ_PHONE_STATE) can be omitted.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />